 Lynden is recognizing employees who make a difference every day on the job and demonstrate our core values, Lynden's very own everyday heroes!
 Employees are nominated by managers and supervisors from all roles within the Lynden family of companies.
 Learn more about the people behind your shipment.

-Introducing Becky MacDonald, Logistics Manager at Lynden Logistics in Seattle, Washington.
+Introducing Becky MacDonald, Logistics Manager at Lynden Logistics Services in Seattle, Washington.

 Name: Becky MacDonald

 Company: Lynden Logistics Services

 On the job since: 1985

 Favorite Movie: Remember the Titans

 How did you start your career at Lynden?